 As described in the ARRC's guiding principles, there are several benefits to consistency across cash and derivatives products.
 Specifically, if fallbacks are aligned across the derivatives, loan, bond and securitization markets such that products operate in a consistent fashion upon a LIBOR cessation, then operational, legal and basis risk (particularly where derivatives are used to hedge interest rate risk in cash products) will be reduced.
-Therefore, the hardwired approach fallback language developed by the ARRC working groups for cash products is intended to be generally consistent with the approach ISDA intends to take for derivatives.
-However, ISDA has not analyzed the appropriateness of its proposed fallbacks for non-derivatives, and therefore it may be appropriate in certain instances for the fallback language for cash products to differ from the approach that ISDA intends to take for derivatives.
+Therefore, the fallback language developed by the ARRC working groups for cash products is intended to be consistent in certain respects with the approach ISDA intends to take for derivatives.
 A brief summary of ISDA's approach to the fallbacks for derivatives is set forth in Appendix IV hereto.

-It may, however, be the view of market participants that cash product fallbacks should differ in some respects from derivative fallback provisions.
+However, ISDA has not analyzed the appropriateness of its proposed fallbacks for products other than derivatives, and it may be the view of market participants that cash product fallbacks should differ in some respects from derivative fallback provisions.
 For example, ISDA fallback triggers will require a permanent cessation of LIBOR while market participants in cash products may wish to use fallback provisions to transition from LIBOR prior to its permanent discontinuance.
-Also, derivatives will not use a forward-looking term rate as a fallback.
-Instead, several versions of fallbacks based on the overnight rate are being considered for derivatives, including a compounded average of the daily rate, a spot overnight rate, and a convexity-adjusted overnight rate.
-Therefore, the spread adjustment for cash products may not be the same as the spread for derivatives, especially if the fallback rate in the cash markets is not to an overnight version of SOFR.
+Also, cash products may reference a forward-looking term rate while derivatives are generally expected to reference a fallback based on the overnight rate.
+Therefore, the spread adjustment for cash products may not be the same as the spread adjustment for derivatives, especially if the fallback rate in the cash markets is forward-looking term SOFR.
 Finally, certain cash products or markets may have unique needs.
-For instance, unlike many cash products, business loans are a flexible product which may be amended over their lifetime.
-The
+Request for feedback regarding these questions, and the approach taken in the proposed fallback language covered by this consultation, are highlighted in the feedback requested in Part II below.